dwavesystems/dwave-ocean-sdk/examples/and.rst

 The strength of the coupler between qubits 0 and 4, which represents variable :math:`z`, must be set to correlate the qubits strongly, so that in most solutions they have a single value for :math:`z`.
+(The last code under `Solve the Problem by Sampling: Automated Minor-Embedding`_ had two output lines with identical results.
+This was likely due to the qubits in a chain taking different values.)

-This section uses Ocean's `dwave-system <https://github.com/dwavesystems/dwave-system>`_ *VirtualGraphComposite()* composite for the manual minor-embedding.
+The code below uses Ocean's `dwave-system <https://github.com/dwavesystems/dwave-system>`_ *VirtualGraphComposite()* composite for manual minor-embedding.
 Its last line prints a confirmation that indeed all three variables are connected.
 (coupled).